 The involvement of young people in decision-making processes associated with drafting, implementing and evaluating National Youth Strategy for 2014 -2020 is ensured through support in financial and logistic terns to National Working Group for Structured Dialogue with Young People, in which the leading role is guaranteed for the Czech Council of Children and Youth.
 In response to the European Commission requirements concerning the functioning of national working groups for structured dialogue with young people, representatives of the Czech Council of Children and Youth, the Centre for International Cooperation (E+ NA) and the Ministry of Education, Youth and Sports are permanent members of this working group, while membership in the group will also be open to other interested parties and stakeholders in reaction to new tasks and challenges.
-The National Working Group for Structures for young people in relation to the national youth policy.
+The National Working Group for Structured Dialogue with Young People is working on enlarging and enriching participatory structures for young people in relation to the national youth policy.